Prabowo Subianto seals victory as Indonesia's next leader after top court rejects rivals' appeals - ExBulletin

 Hundreds of protesters gathered near the court melted when a broadcast of the proceedings on a television screen outside indicated that their candidate's case had failed.

-Subianto, who has been linked to human rights abuses under Suharto's authoritarian rule, has previously run for president four times and twice unsuccessfully challenged his losses to Widodo.
+Subianto, who was linked to human rights abuses under Suharto's authoritarian regime, had previously run for president four times and twice unsuccessfully contested his losses against Widodo.
 His refusal to accept the results of the 2019 presidential election led to violence that left nine people dead in Jakarta.

 Widodo, the first Indonesian president from Jakarta's elite and very popular, will end his second and final term in October.